schilli/plumed2/README.md

 are supported (e.g. replica exchange is not supported), and that efficiency is poor.
 Mostly to be used to test when porting variables.

+These branches are not maintained since they were already merged to official plumed repository:

 * _v2.0-gpu-balance_: Modified gromacs patch which allows for a better load balance with GPUs